We suggest you read this portion of the guide aloud with any other adults in your group before scheduling your first Playdate.

 - Sunday mornings

 How often do we meet?
-Our honest opinion?
 If possible, we suggest meeting weekly!
-Of course, this material can be worked on more or less often as well.
-If you’re meeting weekly, try to take a week-long break after every three sessions (in between Soul Talk topics), so the kids can occasionally play and the adults can get together to chat about how everything is going.
-Otherwise, try different options – every other week, once a month.
+Of course, this material can be worked on more or less often.
+If you’re meeting weekly, try to take a break after every three sessions (in between Soul Talk topics).
+The fourth session can be a play day for the kids and the adults can chat about how everything is going.
+You’re welcome to try different options – every other week, once a month.
 If you let this process unfold naturally, you will find it more fun and interesting for everyone.

 3. Choose your Soul Talk Topic

-Our Soul Talks are the scripts for you and your playgroup to have a Playdate.
-We suggest you start with What is Love or What is God, and then move through the rest of our topics.
+Soul Talks are Playdate scripts that guide you in leading your playgroup.
+We suggest you start with What is Love? or What is God?, and then move through the rest of our topics.

 4. Go Play!

 Who should lead our group’s Soul Talk?
-Each Soul Talk is designed to be led by an adult facilitator, which your group decides on ahead of time.
+Each Soul Talk is designed to be led by a pre-selected adult facilitator.
 The facilitator is responsible for reading the script aloud for your playgroup and keeping things moving along.
 We suggest that all adults in your playgroup take turns facilitating the various sessions.
-This will help to keep your sessions more playful and interactive.
+This will help keep your sessions more playful and interactive.

 What kind of configuration should our group be in?
 Try a circle on the floor where everyone is on the same level, and alternate with the adults sitting in between the kids.
 Can’t sit on the floor?
+You can gather around a table.
 Find somewhere comfortable for everyone, but make sure you can see everyone’s face.

 How do we keep things moving along?
-Try to keep the cross talk to a minimum (or you’ll never get through it).
+Try to keep the cross talk to a minimum (or you’ll never get through your Soul Talk).
 When answering, take turns while going around your circle.
 Ask everyone to save their questions or comments until after everyone in the circle has had their say.
 Remind everyone that they are here to listen to each other, so no interrupting.
-If there is still too much chatter, get a small ball or stuffed animal.
-Pass the object to the next speaker to remind everyone else to be active listeners.
+If there is still too much chatter, get a small ball or stuffed animal to use as a speaker’s totem.
+Whoever has the totem speaks, while the others are active listeners.

 What kind of tone should we set?
 Keep your Playdate light-hearted.
 Whether you’re an adult or a kid, this gathering shouldn’t be stressful for anyone.
 Your group is coming together for a journey of faith and it is meant to be fun.
 It is also important to make sure that you are providing a safe space for everyone to speak.
 Remind your playgroup that they should try not to judge the ideas that they hear from anyone in the group.
 This program works best when everyone feels comfortable expressing their thoughts.
 Keep in mind that the nature of these topics may lead to many wild ideas that may or may not be true – but that is why we have come together.
 Remember the Playdate core affirmation: “I respect and honor you and your beliefs.”